makersacademy/rps-challenge/README.md

 Refactoring
 -------------------------
-I had trouble getting my Ruby code to play nicely with the views so ended up making some of my Game methods really horrific.
+I had trouble getting my Ruby code to play nicely with the views so ended up making some of my Game methods horrific.

 After making the program fully functional with all tests passing, I then looked at the review documentation to see where I could make further improvements.